Canada

 Reporting deadline

-Per PRO: typically annual in Q1.
+Per Producer Responsibility Organization: typically annual in Q1.

 Who assumes responsibility?